2b-pixel/2b-pixel.github.io/index.md

-Welcome to my blog for the Honors Forum: AI & Cancer Research.
+## Welcome to my blog for the Honors Forum: AI & Cancer Research.
+I'll be posting my work here.